Prepare. Respect. Initiate. Do. Excel.

 - Can I pay fees online?

 Payments for class fees, club dues, yearbook, parking, athletics, etc. can be paid online.
-You can pay with credit or debit card on the Webstore.
-Follow the link on the PVHS website and log in as directed.
+You can use a credit or debit card to pay via the Webstore.

 - Is breakfast or lunch available?
 What about free/reduced lunches?